Skip to Main Content

 Merit-based assistantships may be awarded to a select number of professional degree on-campus MEM and MF students during their first year of study to assist faculty and staff with teaching, research, professional, and other projects.
 It is expected that students will work for eight hours a week on their assigned project.
 Assistantships require a regular work schedule to be arranged between the student and the faculty or staff member to whom they are assigned.
 Students receiving an assistantship will be informed of the positions available, application, interview, and assignment process just prior to the start of the fall term

-Students who receive assistantships are paid by the Nicholas School on the monthly payroll, and taxes are taken out.
-For the 2024-2025 academic year, the award for eight hours per week of assistance is $4,000 gross.
+Students who receive assistantships are paid by the Nicholas School on the monthly payroll, and taxes may be taken out.
+For the 2025-2026 academic year, the award for eight hours per week of assistance is $4,000 gross.
 Normally, assistantships are available only for the academic year and require full-time enrollment in the school.
-If a student completes the assistantship in full, is in good academic standing, and returns to full-time enrollment in the Nicholas School for their second year in 2025-2026, the student will receive the assistantship funds as scholarship applied directly to their bursar account toward their tuition for the second year with no work requirement
+If a student completes the assistantship in full, is in good academic standing, and returns to full-time enrollment in the Nicholas School for their second year in 2026-2027, the student will receive the assistantship funds as scholarship applied directly to their bursar account toward their tuition for the second year with no work requirement

 Need-Based Grants